Healthy Oatmeal Chocolate Chip Cookies

 - Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper and set aside.
 Alternatively, use two baking trays, to avoid cookies from overspreading.

-- Remove the dough from the refrigerator.
-Using a cookie scoop or large spoon, drop balls of cookie dough onto the lined trays, about 2 inches apart.
+- Using a cookie scoop or large spoon, drop balls of cookie dough onto the lined trays, about 2 inches apart.

 Notes